Governance/rtgov/README.md

 Once the build has completed, the distribution can be found in the release/jbossas/distribution/target folder.

+NOTE: When building from source for the first time, you should include the _-Pdocs_ option, as the documentation will be required to build the distribution.

+It is recommended that you have MAVEN_OPTS set to the following: -Xms512m -Xmx1024m -XX:PermSize=256m -XX:MaxPermSize=512m

 ### Integration tests for EAP

 If the following environment variables have been defined, then the integration tests will automatically